 Targeting Flathead at Barwon Heads

-We encourage you to read our detailed guide on How to catch Flathead.
+We encourage you to read our detailed guide on how to catch Flathead.
 Flathead is a year-round prospect that can be caught at any time of the day.
-They are an ambush predator that waits in disguise for smaller fish to swim by for an easy feed.
+They are ambush predators that wait in disguise for smaller fish to swim by for an easy feed.
 This highlights the importance of keeping your baits and soft plastics towards the bottom.
-If fishing from a boat or kayak we would recommend drifting around the sandy flats until you find a good patch of them.
-Also, keep an eye for depth drop-offs which is a great location for an ambush predator to be waiting.

-We recommend targeting flathead with a 7 foot 2–4 or 3-5 kilo fishing rod paired with a 2500 or 3000 size reel spooled with 8-12lb braid and equivalent leader.
+If fishing from a boat or kayak, we would recommend drifting around the sandy flats until you find a good patch of them.
+Also, keep an eye out for depth drop-offs, which are great locations for an ambush predator to be waiting.
+We recommend targeting flathead with a 7-foot 2–4 or 3-5 kilo fishing rod paired with a 2500 or 3000 size reel spooled with 8-12lb braid and equivalent leader.
 You can go lighter, but flathead has bristly teeth that can compromise your fishing line.

 Flathead is not fussy and will happily have a go at many various soft plastics and lures.
-We would highly recommend reading our detailed guide on the best lures and soft plastics to catch flathead.
-Top choices include worm and yabby imitations, paddle tail soft plastic, curl tail soft plastics, deep diving hard body lures, vibes, swimbaits, and blades.
-If you are targeting flathead with bait, we recommend using a paternoster rig or running sinker rig.
-Use a small ball sinker to swivel, then 50cm of 8-12 leader to a size 6 long shank hook.
-Good baits choices include pilchards, mussels, squid, chicken, whitebait, Pipis, blue bait and prawns.
+We highly recommend reading our detailed guide on the best lures and soft plastics for catching flathead.
+Top choices include worm and yabby imitations, paddletail and curl tail soft plastics, deep diving hard body lures, vibes, and blades.
+If you are targeting flathead with bait, we recommend using a paternoster rig or a running sinker rig.
+Good bait choices include pilchards, mussels, squid, chicken, whitebait, Pipis, blue bait and prawns.

-In terms of hazards, this is quite low.
-The beaches can get crowded, so you’ll just want to be careful and make sure you’re keeping a safe distance of those playing on the beach, swimming or paddleboarding.
-We haven’t seen any snakes in Barwon heads but closer to Geelong along the Barwon River you need to be extremely careful as Tiger snakes are very common around this area.
-I have bumped into a few Tiger snakes in this area along the way and urge people fishing the Barwon river to be careful and always wear strong protective gumboots and pants.
+Barwon Heads Bluff is part of a marine sanctuary.
+Remember to check with local fishing authorities before fishing in this area.
+Always ensure you have an active fishing licence and that you follow local rules.
+In terms of hazards, this is relatively low.
+The beaches can get crowded, so you’ll want to be careful and make sure you’re keeping a safe distance of those playing on the beach, swimming or paddleboarding.
+We haven’t seen any snakes in Barwon Heads, but closer to Geelong, along the Barwon River, you need to be extremely careful, as Tiger snakes are prevalent around this area.
+I have encountered several Tiger snakes in this area, and I urge people fishing the Barwon River to exercise caution and always wear strong protective gumboots and pants.

+Images of fish supplied VFA and DEPI.
+All other photos and videos shown on the Sheepwash Road Barwon Heads Fishing Guide are Fishing Mad originals.
 Thanks for reading our Sheepwash Road Barwon Heads Fishing Guide.
-If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at enquiries@fishingmad.com.au with specific details in the email.
+If you believe this location guide is missing key information or requires corrections, please email our team at enquiries@fishingmad.com.au with specific details.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you